Aarzooj/Computer-Networks-A2/README.md

-# Computer-Networks-A2
+# Project README

+## Running the Code

+To run the code, follow these steps:

+1. **Open Two Terminals:**

-to run the code;
+   - In the first terminal, run the following commands:
+     ```bash
-1) open two terminals, on first terminal run the commands: gcc -pthread server.c -o server taskset -c 1 ./server
+     gcc -pthread server.c -o server
+     taskset -c 1 ./server
+     ```

+   - In the second terminal, run the following commands:
+     ```bash
-   on second terminal run the commands: gcc client.c -o client taskset -c 2 ./client
+     gcc client.c -o client
+     taskset -c 2 ./client
+     ```

+2. **Note:**
-2) for now the get top two cpu processes code is left, will finish that later.
-Basic code is done ig.
+   - The code for retrieving the top two CPU processes is still pending.
+I will finish that later.
+For now, the basic code is complete.